2haloes/RT-Streamer-WPF/README.md

 After this, you can pick the quality (Note that on older videos, 360p videos will go to 480p because there is no 360p) and where to download to if you are going to download and after a few moments (Dependent on the system and sometimes the internet connection) either VLC or FFmpeg will load and you should be able to get the RT content

 TODO:

-Make an icon for the program
+Make an icon for the program

-Allow FIRST videos to be played though the stream menu

-Port to GTK# for Linux users
+Allow FIRST videos to be played though the stream menu Port to GTK# for Linux users